wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/06-block-supports-and-styles.md

 ## Block supports

-Block Supports is the API that allows a block to declare support for certain common features.
+Block [Supports](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-supports/) is the API that allows a block to declare support for certain common features.

-For example, most blocks support the ability to set their alignment, background and text color, fonts and font size, and more.
+For example, most blocks support the ability to set their alignment, background and text color, typography, and more.

 You can define support for these common features in the block metadata, and once enabled, the block will have those abilities enabled in the Editor.